-The Transfer Balance Cap applies to everybody currently receiving a Pension or annuity, in addition to any new Income Stream or annuity that commence from 1 July 2017.
-Where a Retirement Phase Income Stream is commenced from 1 July 2017, you:
+The Transfer Balance Cap applies to everybody currently receiving a Pension or annuity, in addition to any new Income Stream or annuity that starts from 1 July 2017.
+For pre-existing Income Streams, Members may require action to be taken to Pension balances currently in excess of \$1.6 million to comply with the cap.
+It is important to obtain advice regarding the likely value of any existing super Income Streams that you have to comply and not have any excess.

+Where a Retirement Phase Income Stream is commenced after 1 July 2017, you:

-- will need to ensure that your Account Based Pensions and annuities do not exceed your \$1.6 million Transfer Balance Cap; - may need to include income from any capped defined benefit Income Stream (NB. these are legacy pensions in a SMSF) in your income tax return if you are over 60, and may be required to pay more tax; - will need to ensure that if you have a mix of Pension types, with a total value exceeding \$1.6 million that you reduce any Account Based Pensions to reduce the total value of all your Pensions below the Transfer Balance Cap.
+- will need to ensure that your Account Based Pensions and annuities do not exceed the \$1.6 million Transfer Balance Cap; - may need to include income from capped defined benefit Income Stream in your income tax return if you are over 60, and may be required to pay more tax;

+will need to ensure that if you have a mix of Pension types, with a total value exceeding \$1.6 million that you reduce any Account Based Pensions to reduce the total value of all your Pensions below the Transfer Balance Cap.

-Although there is a limit on the amount of assets you can transfer into a tax-free Retirement Phase account from 1 July 2017, this does not affect the amount of money that you can have in the Accumulation Phase of a Fund.
+Although there will be a limit on the amount of assets you can transfer into a tax-free Retirement Phase account from 1 July 2017, this does not affect the amount of money that you can have in the Accumulation Phase of a Fund.
 Any amount of Superannuation you have in your Fund above the \$1.6 million amount can be retained in the Accumulation Phase and/or be taken as Lump Sum payments (out of Superannuation).
 Where retained within an accumulation account, a 15% tax rate will apply to the Fund earnings of this Superannuation Interest.